 In order to stand out as an animator, it’s important to diversify your animation skill set.
 By adding creature animation to your arsenal you’ll be a more well-rounded artist and adaptable in a studio pipeline.

 The art of creature animation is a complex and challenging topic to master.
 In Study Period 03 students will focus mainly on the mechanics of creature animation to provide a solid foundation of animal locomotion.
-You’ll learn a broad range of techniques to master the most animals most commonly used in a studio production.
+You’ll learn a broad range of techniques to master the most animals most commonly used in studio production.

 From quadruped walks, runs and jumps to animating winged creatures you’ll have a solid understanding of creature animation and more diverse animation skillset upon completion of this study period.

 To wrap things up you’ll develop a portfolio of all your best work.
 You may want to revisit and polish some pieces you’ve already completed or start something from scratch.
-Whatever you decide you’ll finish the course with a comprehensive portfolio that you can use in your journey to become an animator for feature film and video games.
+Whatever you decide you’ll finish the animation course with a comprehensive portfolio that you can use in your journey to become an animator for feature film and video games.

 - Broaden your animation skillset by mastering the mechanics of creature animation